ckallen29/Restaurant-Management-Web-App/README.md

 confirmationbuyproduct.html
 All: Added purchase confirmation page after "Buy Now" confirmation with navigation back to mainscreen

+errorbuyproduct.html
+All: Added purchase error after "Buy Now" confirmation, triggered when inventory of product is 0 and cannot be purchased, with navigation back to mainscreen

 ProductServiceImpl.java
 69-84: Created "buyProduct" method to decrement product inventory in repository, taking the productId as a parameter, referencing the object, getting the inventory count, decrementing by 1, setting the inventory count, and saving the object back to the repository